citizenfx/natives/TASK/ClearPedTasks.md

 void CLEAR_PED_TASKS(Ped ped);
 ```

+Clear a ped's tasks.
+Stop animations and other tasks created by scripts.

 ## Parameters
 * **ped**: Ped id.
 Use PlayerPedId() for your own character.

-Clear a ped's tasks.
-Stop animations and other tasks created by script.